ANUSA Legal Service Charter

 • Empowerment and agency of our clients

-• Promotion of just outcomes for ANU students
+• Promotion of just outcomes for ANU student

 • Professional and ethical service provision